Ferré Gola: 2013–2015: Boite noire, collaborative ventures, Battle Afro, and Dérangement

-In February 2011, during an interview with host Marc Tabu in Paris, aired on TVS 1 in Kinshasa, Gola revealed that his forthcoming double album Boite noire was in the conclusive phases of production.
-Boite noire was initially slated for release in 2012, but its release was postponed to 19 July 2013.
-Distributed across two volumes with a total of 22 tracks, and produced by Diego Music, Boite noire blended Congolese rumba, kudoro, and ndombolo.
-Boite noire sold 10,000 copies in five hours in Paris.
-Three days later, it debuted first and second place on the iTunes bestsellers in the World Music category in France, Canada, and Belgium.
-It also clinched ninth and twelfth spots in South Africa.
+In February 2011, during an interview with host Marc Tabu in Paris, aired on TVS 1 in Kinshasa, Gola revealed that his forthcoming double album, Boite noire, was in the conclusive phases of production.
+The record was initially slated for release in 2012, but this was postponed to July 2013.
+Distributed across two volumes with a total of 22 tracks and produced by Diego Music, Boite noire blended Congolese rumba, kuduro, and ndombolo.
+It sold 10,000 copies in five hours in Paris.
+Three days later, it debuted in first and second place on the iTunes bestsellers in the World Music category in France, Canada, and Belgium.
+It also reached the ninth and twelfth spots in South Africa.
 The single "Pakadjuma" peaked at number five on Trace Africa's Top 10 chart, while "Chichiwash" secured the third spot on the Top 30 chart.

-Boite noire success augmented his visibility, leading to invitations for collaborations on the compilation Les Chroniques du Wati Boss featuring the French rapper Dry on the track "J'ai tout donné".
+Boite noires success augmented Ferré Gola's visibility, leading to invitations for collaborations on the compilation Les chroniques du Wati Boss, featuring the French rapper Dry on the track "J'ai tout donné".
 He also collaborated with Black Bazar and Izé Teixeira on the song "Songa Flesh", which was produced by Alain Mabanckou.

-In October 2013, Gola served as a member of the jury for Battle Afro, alongside artists like Alicia Fall, Phil Darwin, Mokobé, Lino Versace, and Serge Beynaud.
-Boite noire official presentation took place on 9 November 2013, at the Grand Hôtel in Kinshasa.
+In October 2013, Ferré Gola served as a member of the jury for Battle Afro, alongside artists like Alicia Fall, Phil Darwin, Mokobé, Lino Versace, and Serge Beynaud.